dusrb37/Anonymize-Anyone/README.md

 ## ✈️ Inference
 ___[Model Checkpoint](https://huggingface.co/dusrb37/Anonymize-Anyone)___

-To inference Checkout - `demo_anonymize_anyone.ipynb` for mode details.
+To inference, Checkout - `demo_anonymize_anyone.ipynb` for mode details.

 For your dataset, change the path of the image and mask.